After living in beautiful San Diego for the last 34+ years,

 8-track tapes make a comeback.

-We have a son, Stacey, and a daughter, Robyn.
+have a son, Stacey, and a daughter, Robyn.
+Stacey graduated from

-Stacey graduated from the U.S. Naval Academy as an aerospace engineer and Robyn graduated from the
+the U.S. Naval Academy as an aerospace engineer.
+He started his

 significant part of his career as a naval officer working in Special